 The suede ankle boots shown here are often called 'Desert" boots or "Chukka" boots and are made usually from soft leather or suede with a crepe rubber sole.
-They are an easy shoe style to adapt for many dolls.
-The ones shown here are removable, and made to fit a 1:12 scale dollhouse doll.
+They are an easy shoe style to adapt to many dolls.
+The ones shown here are removable and made to fit a 1:12 scale dollhouse doll.

-- Strong, Tacky Glue.
-(I used pva glue, you may find rubber cement works well for some leathers.
+- Strong, Tacky Glue. (we used PVA glue, you may find rubber cement works well for some leathers.

-- Fine thread and a fine sewing needle (I used a size 12 sharp for the thin ultrasuede shown here) .
+- Fine thread and a fine sewing needle (we used a size 12 sharp for the thin Ultrasuede shown here).

 - Lightweight card for the boot insoles

 - Translucent (porcelain) polymer clay for the 'crepe rubber' shoe soles.

 - Scrap of Fabric or Interfacing to make a pattern.

 - Fine tipped pencil or mechanical pencil for pattern.

 - Cling wrap (to protect the feet of collectible bjd's or other dolls)

 For larger doll boots, you may also want to use fine eyelets and an eyelet setter for the lace holes.Continue to 2 of 11 below.